Common Questions and Concerns

 What should I expect during humane euthanasia?

-Upon arrival to your home, Dr. Cate will go over a small amount of paperwork and take payment (cash, check, or credit cards are accepted).
-She will then explain the procedure to you before she begins.
+Upon arriving at your home, Dr. Cate will complete a brief paperwork process and accept payment (cash, check, or credit cards are accepted).
+She will then explain the procedure before beginning.

 How long do appointments last?